craftercms/docs/source/by-role/architect/index.rst

 ---------
 Templated
 ---------
-While CrafterCMS is an API-first CMS, it has first-class support for templated (page-based) sites.
+While CrafterCMS is an API-first CMS, it also has first-class support for templated (page-based) sites.
 CrafterCMS embeds FreeMarker provides a high-performance, clean, flexible, and tolerant of syntax variance, templating engine to render HTML directly from CrafterCMS.